annekroon/gesis-machine-learning/fall-2022/day4/exercises/exercise-morning.md

-# Exercise SML
+# Exercise SML -- Morning day 4

+### Option 1: practice with the ImDB data

-1. Reproduce examples from the book for SML on the IMDB data (11.2, 11.3, 11.4) (check [codefrombook.py](codefrombook.py) if you do not want to type over the code)
+* Reproduce examples from the book for SML on the IMDB data (11.2, 11.3, 11.4) (check [codefrombook.py](codefrombook.py) if you do not want to type over the code)
-2. Play around with different options!
+* Play around with different options!
 Can you tweak the models and make them even better?
 Take a look back at the [slides](../../day1/day1-afternoon.pdf) where we compared different vectorizers as well!

-Additional optional exercise:
+### Option 2: practice with the data from [Vermeer](/data-vermeer/)

-3. Download the file `train.csv` and `test.csv` from Ilias (Data from Vermeer et al., 2020) and train a classifier on them as well.
+* Work with the file `train.csv` and `test.csv` in the folder [`data-vermeer`](/data-vermeer/) and train a classifier using this data.
+* If you feel lost, you can use the following notebook for inspiration: [`potential-solution-exercise-vermeer.ipynb`](potential-solution-exercise-vermeer.ipynb)